 Eight years later, the novel I began drafting in that moment was published.

 The other writers in the apartment that day were my wife, my English Literature Master's thesis adviser, and his wife.
-The four of us had committed to spending three days over the course of a long weekend locked-up together writing fiction.
+The four of us had committed to lock ourselves inside the apartment together over the course of a long weekend and write fiction.

 We drafted during the day, then read each other our work and shared novel advice over a communal dinner in the evenings.
 It was an exciting and invigorating experience, and it launched my career as a novelist.